cafhov/chinesegraves/pages/fields.md

 ## An explanation of the metadata fields

-Learn how the details of each field was determined and interpretated.
+Learn how the details of each field was determined and interpreted.

 | Field  | Description |
 | ------------- | ------------- |